How long will your battery last in a Perth blackout? A guide to backup duration

 - 10kWh battery: 8–12 hours

-If medical equipment is essential and grid reliability is a concern, a separate UPS (Uninterruptible Power Supply) for the specific equipment is a more targeted solution than whole-home battery backup.
+If medical equipment is essential and grid reliability is a concern, a separate UPS (Uninterruptible Power Supply) dedicated to that equipment is a more targeted solution than whole-home battery backup.
+A generator is another option worth weighing alongside a battery; battery vs generator for backup power in Perth compares the two on cost, run time, noise and what each actually protects.

 Summer comfort backup (with split-system AC):